MThanmai/smart-pdf-and-qa-bot-using-rag/README.md

 🔒 Privacy

-PDFs processed in memory (not stored)
+PDFs processed in memory (not stored),
-API keys never saved or logged
+API keys never saved or logged,
 No data collection

-Credits
+Credits:
 Built with FastAPI, Streamlit, and Google Gemini